19wh1a05b0/DBMS-LAB/README.md

 # DBMS-LAB
-This file contains all DBMS lab programs of R-18 syllabus of JNTUH
+This file contains all DBMS lab programs of JNTUH R-18 syllabus